phyunsj/mqtt-rule-engine/README.md

 ## Implementation

 :pushpin: This is langualge/framework-specific example ( Eclipse mosquitto 1.5.7 MQTT broker + sqlite + lua).
-Therefore, the actual implemenation can be varied.

 lua script (or none) linked to the certain `topic` is executed.
-Two return parameters are examined by the caller `mosquitto__rule_engine()`.
+Two parameters are examined by the caller `mosquitto__rule_engine()`.
 1st parameter indicates whether or not to drop MQTT payload.
 2nd parameter is the actual MQTT payload.

 For example, `filter` function.
 If temperature < 100 (or > 10), it will be dropped.
 ```